Instant, accurate weight calculations for TMT bar, steel plate, MS pipe, angle, channel & beam. Pick a calculator below or use the all-in-one tool.

 Open Calculator →Steel weight calculators are specialised tools that compute the mass of steel sections based on their dimensions and material grade.
 Whether you are working with TMT rebar, mild steel plates, MS pipes, structural angles, channels or I-beams, these calculators apply the correct engineering formula so you get an accurate weight in kilograms or tonnes — instantly.

-In Indian construction and fabrication, steel is bought and sold by weight.
+In construction and fabrication, steel is bought and sold by weight.
 A contractor estimating a residential slab needs to know the total TMT rebar weight to generate a Bill of Quantities.
 A fabricator cutting steel plates for a tank must calculate plate weight to verify the supplier's invoice.
 A structural engineer sizing an I-beam needs section weight to check dead-load assumptions.

 Each section shape has its own formula.
 Round bars and TMT rebars use the well-known d²/162 shortcut.
 Plates use Length × Width × Thickness × 7.85 (dimensions in mm, result in kg).
 Pipes use (OD − WT) × WT × 0.02466.
 All of these formulas derive from the base density of mild steel: 7,850 kg/m³.